 Car Maintenance Tip #4 – Replace Parts Before They Break

 Reliability is vital in a working pickup truck, and that’s why it makes sense to change some key components before they break, not after.
 Starter motors, batteries, brake lines, motor mounts, belts, hoses and filters are all things that are cheap to replace pro-actively before they turn into an expensive, schedule-busting break-down.
 Spend a little now, get a lot more vehicle later.

 Car Maintenance Tip #5 – Change Transmission Fluid and Filter Regularly

 Transmissions made up to about the mid-1980s would operate happily for hundreds of thousands of miles without the need to change fluid at all.
 Things are different now.
 Changing tranny fluid and filter every 100,000 km (60,000 miles) is an essential maintenance feature these days because transmissions are built differently.
 Without fresh fluid, they’ll burn out and hit you with a big and avoidable repair bill.

 The thing is, some transmissions make it difficult to drain the old fluid because there’s no drain plug.
 You have to take the whole pan off to get the fluid out.
 That was the case with my F-150 as it came from the factory, but I retrofitted a drain plug in the old sheet metal pan.
 Hardware like this is easy to order on Amazon.

 I admit that if everyone adopted my kind of vehicle-management habits, it wouldn’t be good for the auto industry.
 But still, I enjoy keeping old vehicles in good condition and pocketing the savings.
 It’s kind of funny, too.
 The older my F-150 gets, the more compliments I get on it.
-Besides the cool quirkiness of driving around in a 30 year old vehicle, if you’re thinking that maybe you don’t need to spend as much as you do on a work truck, you may just be right.
+Besides the cool quirkiness of driving around regularly in a 30+ year old vehicle, if you’re thinking that maybe you don’t need to spend as much as you do on a vehicle, you may just be right.